DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 **How-to-print**
 Create an account
-You will need two PDFs: a single page PDF for the inside and front, back, and spine in one PDF for the outside.
+You will need two PDFs: a single page PDF for the inside and front, back, and spine in one PDF for the outside
 Choose your format, paper, etc. It's very important to have precise formats for the PDFs, otherwise Lulu can't make a printable book
 You can add your own ISBN or have Lulu assign an ISBN to the publication
 Upload the PDF's and publish your work